EmbedITCZ/jbehave-support/CONTRIBUTING.md

 # Contributors guide
 We are happy You are considering contributing to jbehave-support! 😃

 Before you start, please read this short guide, so You don`t get lost.
-If You have any questions, do not hesitate to ask either on Gitter or through GitHub issues.
+If You have any questions, do not hesitate to ask in GitHub discussions.

 ## Dev environment
 This project is written in Java 8, however we are aiming for Java 11 and latest Java compatibility (CI is run against 8, 11 and latest Java - currently 15).